Planned L Train Closure FAQs

 6. What are "peak hours" for the 14th Street Busway?

-MTA and NYCDOT are still determining the peak hour periods when vehicle restrictions will be enforced for the busway.
+MTA and NYCDOT proposed that peak hours exist from 5:00 AM - 10:00 PM.
 The agencies continue to gather feedback from community stakeholders and residents and assess potential impacts from vehicle restrictions.

 Portions of the Union Square West roadway will be closed to vehicular traffic and repurposed as expanded walkways for pedestrian use.
 The blocks of Union Square West between 14th + 15th Streets and 16th +17th Streets will be closed to vehicular traffic.
 The block of Union Square West between 15th and 16th Streets will receive treatments to convert it into a service loop for vehicles.
 NYCDOT will also install a bike lane along Union Square West to improve bike connectivity between Broadway and University Place.

-The block of University Place between 13th and 14th Streets will also be closed to vehicular traffic.
-A new bike parking valet will be installed on the block, and the existing Citi Bike kiosk will potentially be expanded.
+The block of University Place between 13th and 14th Streets will become a shared street.
+The existing Citi Bike kiosk on University Place between 13th and 14th Street will potentially be expanded.

 In total, the street treatments along Union Square West and University Place will create an additional 19,000 square-feet of public space.